sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Multiple-Containers.md

 In the case of a full build, each of the containers will also have a volume defined to write logs to.
 To keep these logs around through pod restarts, this volume should also be mapped to persisted storage.

-Create the deployment.
+To create your deployment, use the manifests created during the build process.
 In this example, we are deploying into the _sas-viya_ Kubernetes namespace.
 For more information about _namespaces_, see [Kubernetes Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

 A json file was created during manifest generation to help with creating the Kubernetes name space.
 If your user has the ability to create *namespaces* in the Kuberetes environment, run the following, or request your Kuberenetes administrator to create you a name space in the Kubernetes environment:

 ```
-kubectl create -f $MANIFESTS/kubernetes/namespace/sas-viya.json
+kubectl create -f $MANIFESTS/kubernetes/namespace/sas-viya.yml
 ```

 Once a *namespace* is available, run the manifests in the following order.
 Note that the examples are using *sas-viya* for the Kubernetes namespace.
 If you created a different *namespace*, please use that value instead of *sas-viya*: